 “These words do not speak of the truth of that proposition understood in a general sense—namely, that whoever is lawfully elected is the Supreme Pontiff—but in the particular, concerning whoever is pope at the time, giving his proper name, for instance, Innocent X [the Pope at the time he was writing].
 It is of this man, whose proper name is given, that the pope [Martin V] is bidding the person suspect in faith to be asked, whether he believes that such a person is the successor of Peter and the Supreme Pontiff: therefore this pertains to the act of faith—not to an inference or a moral certitude; for neither of the latter two is a matter of faith.”
 (Corpus, n.
 13)

-There is no doubt John of St. Thomas believed the question pertained to the currently reigning Pope.
+There is no doubt that John of St. Thomas believed the question pertained to the currently reigning Pope.
 Also note that both Farris and John of St. Thomas teach that the decree of Martin V proves that the legitimacy of the currently reigning Pope is de fide.

 St. Alphonsus on a Doubtful Election